jamoma/jamoma2/README.md

 Where relevant, unit tests should include in comments any reference code or processes used to generate the expected results.
 For mathematical or dsp cases the preferred environment is Octave.
 To set that up on a Mac running Yosemite:

 ```
+# if you do not have homebrew installed, visit http://brew.sh/
 brew tap homebrew/science
 brew update
 brew upgrade

+# these next two steps may take almost an hour to complete,
+# even on fast machines. plan accordingly.
 brew install gcc
 brew install octave

-# for dsp applications you will need to download two add-ons:
+# for dsp applications you will need to download two add-ons.
+# these should be downloaded via your browser at the following URLs:
 # http://octave.sourceforge.net/control/index.html
 # http://octave.sourceforge.net/signal/index.html

-# and then install them in octave itself (using the path to your downloads).
+# now you can install them in octave itself using the path
+# to your Downloads folder.
 # there may be lots of warnings, don't be alarmed.

 octave
-pkg install /Users/tim/Downloads/control-2.8.4.tar.gz
+pkg install ~/Downloads/control-2.8.4.tar.gz
-pkg install /Users/tim/Downloads/signal-1.3.2.tar.gz
+pkg install ~/Downloads/signal-1.3.2.tar.gz

 # now you actually load the signal package: